ialserda-matrik/testRepoForCIDemo/readme.md

 To View The Site go to:
 **http://localhost:8080**

-Note for the final Chapter I make a chnage to the home.hbs view to show the code going through the entire process.
+Note for the final Chapter I make a change to the home.hbs view to show the code going through the entire process.
 I put that code in a seperate file called home-cat.hbs.